rashmikaranjan/python-template-repo/README.md

 If any check fails, fix issues before committing.

 **Note:** ruff checks have **D203 disabled**.
+-- enabling D203 can lead to conflicts between the linter and the formatter.

 📜 **Logging**
 - **All operations are also logged into** `operations.log`